COMMON TYPES OF BIRTH INJURIES

-Shoulder dystocia is a medical term referring to a difficult child birth in which a baby's head has exited the mother but his or her shoulders are still trapped inside the mother's pelvis.
-When a difficult child birth occurs, the actions doctors, nurses and other medical professionals make to correct the conditions once they're known can make the difference between a successful childbirth and a lifetime of physical hardship.
+Shoulder dystocia is a medical term referring to a difficult child birth in which a baby’s head has exited the mother but his or her shoulders are still trapped inside the mother’s pelvis.
+When a difficult child birth occurs, the actions doctors, nurses and other medical professionals make to correct the conditions once they are known can make the difference between a successful childbirth and a lifetime of physical hardship.

 Depending on the severity of the injury and length of time the baby is locked in this position, the child can suffer a wide variety of injuries, including: